Planning for the future

 It has been an evolving system for many years, and it pays to keep on top of emerging issues.
 This is relevant to all those who own or develop real estate, or are considering investing in it, whether this is for a residential-led new settlement, a repurposing of redundant university campus buildings, a town centre regeneration project or in any other sector.

-The planning system has a significant role to play in attracting businesses to a local area, in providing safe places to live, in protecting the environment and heritage assets, in encouraging healthy lifestyles, and much more besides, so it's no wonder that is the subject of significant amounts of regulation and guidance.
-We've recently seen the introduction of new legislative requirements to meet biodiversity net gain targets and other changes via the Environment Act, as well as the introduction of First Homes to name just two issues, and more change is on the horizon.
+The planning system has a significant role to play in attracting businesses to a local area, providing safe places to live, protecting the environment and heritage assets, encouraging healthy lifestyles, and much more.
+So, it's no wonder that it’s the subject of significant amounts of regulation and guidance and was front and centre of the Labour Party’s manifesto with the party pledging to “get Britain building again”.

 How can we help you?